A disabled girl on the streets of Addis taught me the revolutionary power of neighbor love.

 Later in 2009, the family told me they were going to be evicted, because they didn’t have enough money to cover their property fees.
 Thankfully, my friends and I were able to raise the $350 they needed, and their humble home was saved.
 In fact, we raised extra money, and they were able to build a second room.

-Since 2014, Wude’s mom Itash has always welcomed my Wheaton and Bonn students into her tiny but loving home.
+Starting in 2014, Wude’s mom Itash has warmly welcomed my Wheaton College and University of Bonn students into her tiny but loving home.
 Itash and her family have become generous hosts and inspiring professors now for over fifty American and German university students.
-Despite my protests, Itash stubbornly cooks lavish meals for us and shares about her life as we all cram her living room to talk.
-We have become family over the last almost fifteen years.
+Despite my protests, Itash stubbornly cooks lavish meals for us and shares about her life as we all cram into her living room to talk.
+We have become family since we met twenty years ago.
 But I’m still moved every time Itash tells my students about her gratitude for a simple cup of coffee in the morning and how she thanks God for each day of life – and how she prays for me.

-In 2016, Wude had major surgery on her back, and she is now able to stand erect, though still with the support of a cane.
-As I sat at her hospital bed and helped her take some of her first steps, she told me that her life is the story of my PhD dissertation: new beginnings after devastation.
+In 2016, Wude had a major surgery on her back.
+With the help of metal rods and bolts, she is now able to stand erect, though still with the support of a cane.
+As I sat at her hospital bed and helped her take some of her first steps, she told me that her life is the story of my book Bonhoeffer’s New Beginning: new beginnings after devastation.
 Her endurance and determination – one foot in front of the other – endlessly inspire and challenge me.

-Through a simple practice of neighbor-love – walking to work, seeing kids on the street as neighbors, buying them meals, and visiting their home – our lives have been mutually, abundantly enriched.
+Through a simple practice of neighbor love – walking to work, seeing kids on the street as neighbors, buying them meals, and visiting their home – our lives have been mutually, abundantly enriched and transformed.

-On the one hand, I got to make new friends, be inspired by their strong faith and powerful endurance, and introduce them to others who have also been inspired and challenged.
-We share random meals, birthdays, and holidays together.
+On the one hand, I made new friends, was inspired by their strong faith and powerful endurance, and got to introduce them to others who have also been inspired and challenged.
+We’ve shared countless meals, birthdays, and holidays together.
 My life has been immeasurably enriched, and Lily’s and my marriage will always be woven together with their friendship.

 Our love for one another has gladdened and enriched our lives in a two-way relationship like neighbors do.
-I needed Wude and her family, and she and her family needed me.
-And neighbor-love has brought us together now for almost fifteen years.
+I needed Wude and her family, and she and her family also needed me.
+Neighbor love is what brought us together, now for twenty years.

 “What if?” is a powerful question that opens our imaginations to a new future.